handojo3/Png2Pdf/README.md

 ## Contributing

 Contributions to this project are welcome!
 If you find any issues or have ideas for improvement, feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-*Note: Please ensure that the images you upload do not violate any copyright or licensing restrictions.
-This application is intended for personal and non-commercial use only.*